jelastic-jps/docker-native/docker-engine/README.md

 ### SSH Gate

-To start working over Jelastic SSH Gate - just [connect](https://docs.jelastic.com/ssh-access) to your account, choose your Docker Engine environment and enter the required server/container.
+To start working over Jelastic SSH Gate - just [connect](https://docs.jelastic.com/ssh-access) to your account, choose an environment with your Docker Engine node and refer to the appropriate topology layer & container.

 ![Docker Engine SSH Connect](/images/docker-engine-ssh-connect.png)